CE-Timmer/spicy-lyrics/README.md

 - sidebar body class
 - modal custom element tag

-It also disables its own page/fullscreen/popup/sidebar UI lifecycle in DockBridge mode, so the original Spicy Lyrics buttons and pages can remain the user-facing version.
+It also disables its own page/fullscreen/popup/sidebar UI lifecycle, so the original Spicy Lyrics buttons and pages stay how they are.
 ## Attribution

 This project is built on top of the original Spicy Lyrics codebase by **Spikerko**.